UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**Depth-Sorting sprites**](https://blogs.msdn.microsoft.com/shawnhar/2009/02/18/depth-sorting-alpha-blended-objects/) - Shawn Hargreaves himself on how to order your sprites before drawing.
 * [**The half-pixel offset**](http://drilian.com/2008/11/25/understanding-half-pixel-and-half-texel-offsets/) - In XNA or MonoGame driven games you will see a Vector(.5f, .5f) added on a projection matrix sometimes.
 Here is why.
 * [**And another one on the half-pixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/bb219690(v=vs.85).aspx) - This is Microsofts explanation for it.
+* [**Premultiply Alpha for textures loaded via FromStream**](http://scott-franks.com/xna-gpu-premultiply-alpha/) - This is a snippet of code that leverages the GPU to quickly premultiply alpha for textures that are loaded using Texture2D.FromStream which bypasses the preprocessing provided by the content projects.
+* [**How to Generate Shockingly Good 2D Lightning Effects**](https://gamedevelopment.tutsplus.com/tutorials/how-to-generate-shockingly-good-2d-lightning-effects--gamedev-2681) - Lightning has plenty of uses in games, from background ambience during a storm to the devastating lightning attacks of a sorcerer.
+In this tutorial, the author explains how to programmatically generate awesome 2D lightning effects: bolts, branches, and even text.

+### Networking
+* [**Making Fast-Paced Multiplayer Networked Games is Hard**](http://www.gamasutra.com/blogs/MarkMennell/20140929/226628/Making_FastPaced_Multiplayer_Networked_Games_is_Hard.php) - Fast-paced multiplayer networked games over the Internet are difficult to develop to a standard where the experience is still fun.
+This post is from a developer talking about the caveats of network programming.
+Very interesting read.
+Covers all the basics / intermediate stuff.

 ### Spatial Partitioning
 * [**Spatial Partitioning**](https://en.wikipedia.org/wiki/Space_partitioning) - Spatial Partitioning - an overview.